nunomourinho/forensicVmAutopsyUserManual/docs/user/getting_started.rst

 The Control Toolbar facilitates the following actions:

 - **Show Extra Keys**: Displays icons representing frequently-used key combinations such as Ctrl+Alt+Del and the Windows key.
 Clicking these icons sends the corresponding key inputs to the ForensicVM.
-- **Clipboard**: Enables basic data transfer between the user's environment and the ForensicVM, provided the QEMU agent is installed on the virtual machine.
+- **Clipboard**: Enables basic data transfer between the user's environment and the ForensicVM, provided the :term:`QEMU` agent is installed on the virtual machine.
 - **Fullscreen**: Expands the ForensicVM webscreen to occupy the entire display area.
 - **Take a Screenshot**: Captures the current view of the remote ForensicVM.
-- **Enable or Disable the Network Card**: This function is self-explanatory.
+- **Enable or Disable the :term:`Network Card`**: This function is self-explanatory.
 - **Insert or Eject Media**: Facilitates the selection, insertion, and ejection of CD-ROMs or DVDs containing additional forensic tools.
 - **Video Recording**: Initiates, terminates, and downloads video recordings at a rate of 30 frames per minute.
 - **Settings**: Provides access to several webscreen console preferences.
 Notably, users can adjust the scaling mode.
 Setting it to "Local Scaling" ensures the remote display fits the browser window perfectly.